US Congress takes up fate of 1.8 million young immigrants

 The president has blamed domestic terror attacks and violent crime on beneficiaries of the visa lottery and family-based "chain migration."

-Should an immigration compromise pass the Senate, its fate in the House would remain unclear, in part because some conservatives oppose pathways to citizenship for undocumented immigrants.
+Should an immigration compromise pass the Senate, its fate in the House would remain unclear, in part because some conservatives oppose pathways to citizenship for undocumented migrants.